 Fatigue may cause you to wake up in the morning feeling as though you haven’t slept a wink, or you may not be able to function effectively at work or get normal household chores and activities done.
-Fatigue is often accompanied by a lack of motivation and low libido (sex drive).
+Fatigue is often accompanied by a lack of motivation and low desire.
 It could even prevent you from managing important daily affairs.

 The three pillars of good health are adequate sleep, healthy eating and regular exercise.
 According to sleep expert Dr. Theodore Friedman, “if you aren't getting good sleep, it's hard to eat well, and it's hard to exercise.
 And the same is true the other way around.
 They're all related”.

 So, try not to short-change yourself on shut-eye.
 Adults need 7 to 9 hours of sleep.
 Eat a balanced diet of fruits, veggies and lean protein, and get a regular dose of physical activity.
 If you've checked all those boxes and you still drag through your days, it might be time to check possible medical causes of fatigue.

 In most cases, there is an explanation for fatigue.
 Here are some of the more common health conditions thought to cause fatigue:

 - Coeliac disease.
 This is a type of food intolerance, where your body reacts badly when you eat gluten – a substance found in bread, cakes and cereals.
 Other symptoms of coeliac disease, apart from tiredness, are diarrhoea, anaemia and weight loss.